Working for better internet and digital equity for ALL CNMI residents

 CNMI-Broadband Policy & Development (BPD)

 The Broadband Policy and Development (BPD) Program was established by Governor Arnold I. Palacios under Directive 2023-003 on April 24, 2023.
 The program is led by a Special Assistant for Broadband Policy and Development, appointed by the Governor.
 The purpose of the BPD Program is to improve and expand the internet infrastructure in the Commonwealth of the Northern Mariana Islands.
 We are located within the Office of the Governor and work towards developing a comprehensive broadband strategy for the Commonwealth that promotes advanced broadband network services, expands the digital economy, and supports access and affordability for residents across the islands.
-Our work is critical given the essential role of the internet in everyday life, particularly in
+Our work is critical given the essential role of the internet in everyday life, particularly in education, healthcare, transportation, emergency response, and other public services.
+Yet, our Commonwealth has lagged behind most of the United States in its internet infrastructure and broadband technology.
+To address this, we are tasked with leading the Commonwealth’s efforts to apply for federal grants and coordinate the use of broadband funding available to us.

 By engaging with stakeholders both in the public and private sectors, we aim to transform our internet infrastructure, improve its reliability, affordability, accessibility, and speed.
 This includes developing strategies to facilitate the buildout and implementation of broadband infrastructure to achieve functionally universal broadband access for all homes and businesses in the Commonwealth.